Welcome to the Ardeche 2017 Blog page!

 We had a fun packed day yesterday and the afternoon proved to be a lovely mix of a chill out and an action packed adventure of learning to use the catamarans.
 With temps reaching 28C, we were all in certain need of the swim in the sea, which is cool enough to cool down but warm enough to stay in for a while!

-After we returned, there was just enough time to quickly gcsnfe before chicken curry dinner, then some downtime, with Mr Sykes teaching the pupils how to play 'liar dice', and everyone to have a shower and get ready for 'ents'.
-At this time we were all starting to reflect on this adventurous holiday, with special mention going to the Bivi night, in which we were all able to recall the experiences of being wet, leaking tarpaulins, floors and some interesting sleeping positions to escape the various puddles.
+After we returned, there was just enough time to quickly shower before eating a lovely chicken curry dinner, then some downtime, with Mr Sykes teaching the pupils how to play 'liar dice', and everyone to have a shower and get ready for 'ents'.
+At this time we were all starting to reflect on this adventurous holiday, with special mention going to the Bivi night, in which we were all able to recall the experiences of being wet, leaking tarpaulings, floors and some interesting sleeping positions to escape the various puddles.
 Special mention goes to Susannah who proclaimed her ability to stay dry as she found her spot on the mat, in the middle of it all!

 At debrief the following was agreed..